FakeManiGH/lightbox-overlay/README.txt

 3. USING LIGHTBOX OVERLAY
 -------------------------
-- When image on your HTML document has 'lightbox-data' -attribute, it works as link to open image in Lightbox Overlay.
+- When image on your HTML document has 'data-lbo' -attribute, it works as link to open image in Lightbox Overlay.

-- Adding the same 'lightbox-data' attribute value (eg. "myImages") menthioned in setup, allocates Lightbox Overlay gallery.
+- Adding the same 'lightbox-data' attribute value (eg. "myGallery") menthioned in setup, allocates Lightbox Overlay gallery.
   > Script will collect all images with same value and creates browsable gallery.
   > Page can include many galleries with different names, script is dynamic.